apophatique/operating-systems/README.md

-Repository for a University course on operating systems
+Repository for OmSTU course of operating systems